swagner23q/apiCodeReview/readme.md

 This is a project for week 1 of JavaScript at Epicodus.
 It includes languages **HTML, CSS, Sass, Javascript, and Jquery**.
 This project will have fulfill the requirements for the API code review.

-To begin:
-  -Setup files-- index.html, folder-js(with browser.js and something-interface.js including comments), .gitignore.js (copy paste from here), folder-scss and styles.scss

-  -Run npm init and press enter a bunch--copy and paste dependencies from this boiler plate file

-  -Run npm install

-  -Run bower install dependencies needed (jquery, bootstrap, etc)

-  -Run bower init

-  -Run bowerCSS

-  -Run gulp build

-  -Run gulp serve and begin work

 ~~

-The program used to create this project is Atom, Git, and Terminal.

-The program used to create this project is ***Atom, Git, and Terminal***.
+The programs used to create this project is ***Atom, Git, and Terminal***.

+To setup locally, git clone~ https://github.com/swagner23q/apiCodeReview

+To view the website, go here: swagner23q.github.io/apiCodeReview

 &copy; 2016